Carbon Neutral Shipping and Delivery

 Eco-friendly delivery packaging

 The 165 billion packages delivered each year in the US is the equivalent to 1 billion trees being chopped down.
 This needs to change.
 If you have received anything by home delivery recently you will have noticed the huge waste in each package.
 There needs to be a fundamental rethink of how to balance delivering packages intact with the need to reduce packaging on the part of last mile professionals.
 Consumers are already voting with their feet and supporting businesses that promote eco-friendly packaging.
-If ecommerce gets behind this initiative and drastically reduces packaging, accepting that some goods will be damaged, then we might be able to save the billions of trees worldwide that are needlessly felled to meet this demand.
+If eCommerce gets behind this initiative and drastically reduces packaging, accepting that some goods will be damaged, then we might be able to save the billions of trees worldwide that are needlessly felled to meet this demand.
 Culture change can come very quickly if some big retailers take the lead on this or governments crack down on wasteful packaging.

 Future depots